TobiasRSpiller/PTSD-Screener-Repo/index.md

 ### Team / Contact
+This repository was created out of a global research collaboration, to increase access to translated PTSD screening questionnaires.
-This repository was initiated by [Joel Hoffman](https://www.rtrp-research.com/joel-hoffman) & [Tobias R. Spiller](https://www.ptsdstresslab.org/lab-members).
-Feel free to [contact us](mailto:tobias.spiller@yale.edu) if you have any questions.
+It was initiated by [Joel Hoffman](https://www.rtrp-research.com/joel-hoffman) & [Tobias R. Spiller](https://www.ptsdstresslab.org/lab-members).

+Feel free to [contact us](mailto:tobias.spiller@yale.edu) if you have any questions or would like to contribute.